-Prerequisite: Visual Studies One Semester: .5 credit Open to Grades 9-12
+Prerequisite: Visual Studies I One Semester: .5 credit Open to Grades 9-12

-This class will focus on techniques of working with clay including hand-building methods and the potter's wheel.
-It will also focus on building the students skills throughout the semester starting with the very basic skills and projects progressing to very advanced skills and projects.
+This class will focus on techniques of working with clay, including hand-building methods and the potter's wheel.
+Students will start the semester with the very basic techniques/projects and will develop towards more advanced techniques/projects.
 Students will be charged a fee of \$20.00 per class to cover the cost of this course.